vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 so it may be considerably more.
 This additional $8 trillion in US dollar credit-money represents 13 percent of non-US global economic activity in 2014.
 We know $5 trillion ends up in the hands of bankers as reserves.
-The remaining **$3 trillion** moves around in the global economy extract- ing wealth from 99 percent of the world’s population and moving it into the hands of a very tiny few.
+The remaining **$3 trillion** moves around in the global economy extracting wealth from 99 percent of the world’s population and moving it into the hands of a very tiny few.

 In 2014, a total _reported_ money supply of $12 trillion was in use in the